adrianmfi/ECE281B-Project/README.md

 # ECE281B-Project
+Assignment:
-Image classification of a subset of imagenet (100 classes)
+	Image classification of a subset of imagenet (100 classes,3x56x56 images)